fungamer2-2/JavaScript-Sorting-Visualizer/README.md

 I am working on creating a sorting algorithm visualizer in JavaScript

-Note: Hasn't been fully developed yet
+Note: This visualizer is in pre-alpha and hasn't been fully developed yet

 Link: https://fungamer2-2.github.io/JavaScript-Sorting-Visualizer/